 National research has shown that at least 76% of first-time college students have never shared a room before coming to college.
 Naturally, the selection of a roommate is a strong initial source of anxiety for many students.
 Expectations that you’re going to make a life-long friend are just as common as fears that you may not get along.
 It is vital to your success and your enjoyment of the college experience that you build connections and relationships to your campus a roommate is one of the best places to start.

-There are three ways to obtain a roommate: 1) By mutual request; 2) Using RoomSync; 3) We will match a roommate for you.
+There are two ways to obtain a roommate: 1) By mutual request; 2) We will match a roommate for you.

 1) By mutual request, you and another person may request to be roommates as part of your Application for Housing.
 You may make this request at any time by accessing your myHousing account.
 Just remember, you need to request your desired roommate AND they need to request you for the match to be official.
 Once you have both requested each other, your myHousing roommate status will say “matched”.